Nonequilibrium Molecular Dynamics, Fractal Phase-Space Distributions, the Cantor Set, and Puzzles Involving Information Dimensions for Two Compressible Baker Maps: Nonequilibrium Molecular Dynamics Generates Fractals

 From a thermodynamic standpoint phase-volume increase corresponds to heating and decrease to cooling.
 Because irreversible processes necessarily increase heat it follows that a stationary nonequilibrium distribution must extract net heat, leading to the formation of a fractal attractor.
-A process converting heat to work, a repellor, is outlawed by both the Second Law of Thermodynamics and by computational instability in numerical simulations\cite{b11}.
+A reversed process converting heat to work, a repellor, is outlawed by both the Second Law of Thermodynamics and by computational instability in time-reversed numerical simulations\cite{b12}.

 We consider fractal distributions in more detail in the following Sections.
-We have already seen that in the 1980s nonequilibrium molecular dynamics led to characterizing of fractal ( fractional dimensional ) distributions qualitatively different to Gibbs’ smooth equilibrium distributions.
-Because the mathematics of fractals and their geometric characterization is interesting and sometimes paradoxical we highlight interesting research areas well-suited to student exploration in what follows.
-We begin with the simplest fractal, the Cantor set and a description of its fractal dimensionality.
-Section III takes up compressible Baker Maps, where phase-volume changes model nonequilibrium heat transfer.
-The one-way nature of these maps is a direct geometric analog of the Second Law conversion of work to heat.
+We have already seen that in the 1980s nonequilibrium molecular dynamics led to the characterization of fractal (fractional dimensional) distributions.
+These are qualitatively different to Gibbs' smooth equilibrium distributions.
+Because the mathematics of fractals and their geometric characterization is interesting and sometimes paradoxical we highlight stimulating research areas well-suited to student exploration in what follows.
+In Section II we begin with the simplest fractal, the Cantor set, and a description of its fractal dimensionality.
+Section III takes up time-reversible compressible Baker Maps, where phase-volume changes model nonequilibrium heat transfer.
+The one-way nature of these maps (``Time's Arrow'') is a direct geometric analog of the Second Law conversion of work to heat.
 Finally we consider Kaplan and Yorke's relation linking the fractal information dimension to the Lyapunov exponents.
-We show that their conjectured equality between the information dimension and the Kaplan-Yorke dimension, $D_{KY} \stackrel{?}{=} D_I$, is precisely true for one Baker map, N3, and definitely false for its very similar twin, N2.
+We show that their conjectured equality between the information dimension and the Kaplan-Yorke dimension, $D_{KY} \stackrel{?}{=} D_I$, is precisely true for one Baker map, N3, and apparently false for its very similar twin, N2.
 This surprise was completely unexpected.
 It richly deserves further study.